shehari007/BICO-bulk-image-converter-optimizer-tool/README.md

 ## Features

-- Supports all various image formats(webp, jpg, png, tiff, jp2, heif, avif, jxl, raw, gif).
+- Supports all various image formats (webp, jpg, png, tiff, jp2, heif, avif, jxl, raw, gif).
 - Single form settings to select options for desired output.
 - Uses Multi Threaded Task for quick compression and output for larger files.
 - Generates a single Zip file of all converted images.
+- Added Grayscale image conversion support (02/10/2023)
+- Added avif with losseless compression support (02/10/2023)
 - Supports Hardware acceleration.
 - Shows a Table of selected files in an organized way.